Satellite Quantum Communications: Fundamental Bounds and Practical Security: Introduction

 Satellite quantum communications~\cite[Sec.~VI]{QKDreview} represent a new collective endeavour of the scientific community, with pioneering experiments already demonstrated.
 A number of quantum protocols have been successfully realized, including satellite-to-ground quantum key distribution (QKD)~\cite{satexp1,satexp1b,satexp1c}, entanglement distribution~\cite{satexp2}, entanglement-based QKD~\cite{satexp2b,satexp2c}, and ground-to-satellite quantum teleportation~\cite{satexp3}.
 Further experiments have considered a space lab (Tiangong-2~\cite{satexp4}), and microsatellites, such as SOCRATES~\cite{satexp4b} and CubeSats~\cite{satexp4c}.

 An important driving reason behind the development of free-space quantum communications with satellites is the possibility to by-pass fundamental limitations that restrict rates and distances achievable by ground-based fiber communications.
-It is in fact well known that the amount of secret bits or entanglement bits (ebits) that can be distributed through a lossy communication channel with transmissivity $\eta$ cannot exceed its secret key capacity $-\log_{2}(1-\eta)$ bits/use, also known as the repeaterless PLOB bound~\cite{QKDpaper}.
+It is in fact well known that the amount of secret bits or entanglement bits (ebits) that can be distributed through a lossy communication channel with transmissivity $\eta$ cannot exceed its secret key capacity $-\log_{2}(1-\eta)$ bits/use, also known as the repeaterless PLOB bound~\cite{QKDpaper} (see also Ref.~\cite{RCI} for the very first investigation of the fundamental limits of quantum communication).
 In a ground-based fiber link, the transmissivity decays exponentially with the distance and so does the communication rate of any protocol for QKD or entanglement distribution.

 One strategy to mitigate such a problem is the introduction of quantum repeaters or relays~\cite[Sec.~XII]{QKDreview}.
 In QKD the cheapest solution is the use of a chain of trusted nodes between the two end-users.
 These nodes distribute pairs of keys with their neighbors, whose composition via one-time pad generates a final secret key for the remote users.
 Here a non-trivial issue is the fact that all the nodes need to be trusted, so that the longer is the chain, the higher is the probability that security could be compromised.
 An alternative strategy relies in the adoption of nodes able to distribute entanglement, which is then swapped to the remote users.
 However, this solution is rather expensive because it involves the development of quantum repeaters with long coherence times and distillation capabilities.